darrylhill23/Freenove_Car/README.md

 Almost all the other python files came with the robot (well, from the forked github).

+## More Darryl Hill Changes

+Added the folder images - these have images from the moving car (with the top third chopped off because that included things like doors, walls, etc) along with some processing on angles.

+images2 - these are taken from a car sitting still, but do not have the top third removed.

+You may wish to try processing these using the cv2 library in Python.

 ## Freenove 4WD Smart Car Kit for Raspberry Pi